Occupational Therapy Doctorate

 Prerequisite Courses

 Prerequisite coursework must be completed within 5 years of matriculation to the Occupational Therapy Doctorate program and have a grade of C or above.
-Prerequisites may be in progress when you apply.
-They must be completed prior to the start of the degree program if you are accepted.
-We do not accept advanced placement credit to fulfill prerequisite coursework.
+Prerequisites may be in progress when you apply but must be completed prior to the start of the degree program if you are accepted.
 All in-progress and future prerequisite coursework must be documented in the OTCAS application.
+Each course may only satisfy one prerequisite.

 - 8 credit hours - Human Anatomy and Physiology*